jda0/hedgehog-clock/README.md

 - Please contribute through PRs.
 - If contributing to `starter`, please ensure that any relevant changes to `master` are committed and parent your commit.
+- `starter:src/hh_clock.cpp` contains a lot of TODOs for workshop partipants to do, with lots of comments to help.
+    - I hope this can be extended to `starter:src/hh_server.cpp` and some of the libs